OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.2.0.rst

 This is a new section to flag all the new features.

-* **Stock Management**: is not an official release and added a notification and new support for recording VVM status.
+- **Stock Management**: is not an official release and added a notification and new support for recording VVM status.
-* **Administrative Screens**: view supply lines, geogrphic zones, requisition groups and program settings.
+- **Administrative Screens**: view supply lines, geogrphic zones, requisition groups and program settings.
-* beta version of the new **Cold Chain Equipment (CCE)** service: which includes the support to upload a catalog of cold chain equipment, add equpiment inventory (from the catalog) to facilities, and manually update the functional status of that equipment.
+- beta version of the new **Cold Chain Equipment (CCE)** service: which includes the support to upload a catalog of cold chain equipment, add equpiment inventory (from the catalog) to facilities, and manually update the functional status of that equipment.
 Review the `wiki <https://openlmis.atlassian.net/wiki/spaces/OP/pages/113145252/Cold+Chain+Equipment+Management>`_ for details on the upcoming features.
-* **Performance** - targeted improvements were made based on the first implementation's use and results.
+- **Performance** - targeted improvements were made based on the first implementation's use and results.
 Improvements were made in server response times, which impacts load time, and memory utilization.
 In addition, new tooling was introduced to provide the ability to track performance improvements and bottlenecks.
-* Reference data
+- Reference data
-* Report service is now its own separate component to provide reporting features (**TBD**)
+- Report service is now a separate component (see Report component below)

 Changes to Existing Functionality
 =================================